MythBusters (2006 season): Episode 46 – "Archimedes Death Ray"

-The MythBusters also addressed fans' criticisms that suggested they try to light the ships' sails instead of the body of the ship, and showed the sails diffused the light due to their composition and the wind blowing against them, thus could not be as easily set on fire compared to the body of the ship.
+The MythBusters also addressed fans' criticisms that suggested they try to light the ships' sails instead of the body of the ship, and showed the sails diffused the light due to their composition and the wind blowing against them, thus they could not be as easily set on fire compared to the body of the ship.

-The myth would be re-visited in 2010 in the President's Challenge only to be re-busted.
+The myth would be visited a third time in 2010 in the President's Challenge, only to be re-busted.